Burundi: Post-conflict reconstruction

-The UN has attempted to evaluate the impact of its peace-building initiatives.
-In the early 2010s, the UN peacekeeping mission in Burundi sought to assess the success of its Disarmament, Demobilization and Reintegration program by counting the number of arms that had been collected, given the prevalence of arms in the country.
-However, these evaluations failed to include data from local populations, which are significant in impact evaluations of peacebuilding initiatives.
+In the early 2010s, the UN peacekeeping mission in Burundi sought to assess the success of its Disarmament, Demobilisation and Reintegration program by counting the number of arms that had been collected, given the prevalence of arms in the country.
+However, these evaluations failed to include data from local populations, which are significant in impact evaluations of peace-building initiatives.

-As of 2012, Burundi was participating in African Union peacekeeping missions, including the mission to Somalia against Al-Shabaab militants.
-In 2014, the Truth and Reconciliation Commission was established, initially for four years and then extended for another four in 2018.
+Burundi has participated in African Union peacekeeping missions, including a mission to Somalia against Al-Shabaab militants.
+In 2014, the Truth and Reconciliation Commission was established.

-2015 unrest
+2015 civil unrest

-In April 2015 protests broke out after the ruling party announced President Pierre Nkurunziza would seek a third term in office.
-Protestors claimed Nkurunziza could not run for a third term in office but the country's constitutional court agreed with Nkurunziza (although some of its members had fled the country at the time of its vote).
+In April 2015 protests broke out after the ruling party announced Nkurunziza would seek a third term in office.
+Protestors claimed Nkurunziza could not run for a third term in office, but the constitutional court agreed with Nkurunziza (although some of its members had fled the country at the time of its vote).

 An attempted coup d'état on 13 May failed to depose Nkurunziza.
 He returned to Burundi, began purging his government, and arrested several of the coup leaders.
 Following the attempted coup, however, protests continued; over 100,000 people had fled the country by 20 May, causing a humanitarian emergency.
 There are reports of continued and widespread abuses of human rights, including unlawful killings, torture, disappearances, and restrictions on freedom of expression.

 Despite calls by the United Nations, the African Union, the United States, France, South Africa, Belgium, and various other governments to refrain, the ruling party held parliamentary elections on 29 June, but these were boycotted by the opposition.

-On 30 September 2016, the United Nations Human Rights Council established the Commission of Inquiry on Burundi through resolution 33/24.
-Its mandate is to "conduct a thorough investigation into human rights violations and abuses committed in Burundi since April 2015, to identify alleged perpetrators and to formulate recommendations."
-On 29 September 2017 the Commission of Inquiry on Burundi called on Burundian government to put an end to serious human rights violations.
-It further stressed that, "The Burundian government has so far refused to cooperate with the Commission of Inquiry, despite the Commission's repeated requests and initiatives."
-The violations the Commission documented include arbitrary arrests and detentions, acts of torture and cruel, inhuman or degrading treatment, extrajudicial executions, enforced disappearances, rape and other forms of sexual violence."
+The United Nations Human Rights Council established the Commission of Inquiry on Burundi through resolution 33/24.
+Its mandate was to "conduct a thorough investigation into human rights violations and abuses committed in Burundi since April 2015, to identify alleged perpetrators and to formulate recommendations."
+The Commission called on the government to put an end to serious human rights violations.
+It stressed "The Burundian government has so far refused to cooperate with the Commission of Inquiry, despite the Commission's repeated requests and initiatives."
+The violations the Commission documented include arbitrary arrests and detentions, acts of torture and cruel, inhuman or degrading treatment, extrajudicial executions, enforced disappearances, rape and other forms of sexual violence.